RTMLabor/RaspberryPi4_HL/README.md

 This repository includes a FreeRTOS UART and ENC28J60 sample application which can run on Raspberry Pi 4B.

+If you come along from a svn-repository of HL or you have a windows-development-machine, please follow the "windows-development-machine" chapters.

+If you have linux-development-machine, please follow the README from TImada's repo.
+The makefiles in this repo are changed to work on windows and not on linux anymore
+(The goal of this project is to provide code for linux and windows, but this is future work {collaborate, if you like ;)}).

 ## 1. Overview

 This FreeRTOS porting uses UART2(PL011).
 The sample application is designed to be launched by u-boot and to operate together with 64-bit Linux.